Steinbach an der Steyr: History

-In the 11th century the area was part of Styria under Ottokar I of Steyr.
+In the 11th century the area was part of Styria under Ottokar I of Styria.
 A tower or a castle was built on the top of a slope beside the Steyr.
 At the end of the 12th century the area became part of the dukedom of Austria under the Babenbergers.
 The castle was not needed anymore and its stones were used for a church for the growing village.
 A staircase and a farm still reflect the castle in their names.
 Old stories mention a tunnel between the castle and a second building.

 The village contained farms and handicraft enterprises.
 The farmers were bondsmen.
 They had to give the tenth part of their harvest to the owners of the farm.
 The name Zehetner reflects this till today.
 The handicraft enterprises used water power to work with iron.
 The metal was brought over the nearby river Enns from Styria.
 The handicraft enterprises lasted until the 1960s.
 The community emblem was originally the emblem of the craftsmen.
 They were named "Messerer".
 Some old buildings on the riverside still show the emblem.
 Today a small power plant and a museum also mark their elapsed working place.